I See You (Breaking Bad): Plot

 As Jesse Pinkman is leaving the hospital after Hank Schrader's attack on him, he sees Hank being admitted in critical condition with four gunshot wounds.
 Jesse smiles to himself as Skinny Pete picks him up, satisfied at the karmic justice.

 Walter White tells a confused and upset Gale Boetticher that they are not working well together and he is being replaced.
 Jesse then shows up at that moment, much to Walt's dismay, and displays his uncouth and unprofessional personality as he admires the lab, which confuses Gale even further, realizing that this is his replacement.
 As he leaves, Victor reminds Walt to not fall behind on their weekly quota.

 Jesse informs Walt about Hank's condition, and Walt immediately leaves for the hospital.
 Walt catches up with his family while Steve Gomez and George Merkert explain to him that two Cartel hitmen (Leonel and Marco Salamanca) made an attempt on Hank's life.
 Gomez expresses astonishment that Hank was able to take down both of the assassins without his gun, and this prompts Marie Schrader to question why Hank did not have his gun on him.
 Merkert explains that Hank had to turn it in following his suspension due to the assault on Jesse.
 Marie lashes out at both of them, blaming them for leaving Hank defenseless and not backing him up when he needed them most.
-She also pins blame on Walt, believing that Hank would never have crossed paths with Jesse if Walt had never "bought marijuana" from him.
+She also briefly blames Walt, believing that Hank would never have crossed paths with Jesse if Walt had never "bought marijuana" from him.

 Leonel, his legs now amputated, is being treated in the same hospital as Hank.
 When Gomez and Walt go to view him from the other side of his door, Leonel recognizes Walt and angrily crawls towards him before eventually being hoisted back to his bed.
 Walt is startled by this and realizes that he might have been their intended target.